-Although this example is more business related, you should apply the same logic to ‘your business’.
+You should apply the same logic to ‘your business’.
 In other words, your career.

-Everything you do on the platform needs to have relevance and context.
+Everything you do on the Linkedin platform needs to have relevance and context.
 If you approach someone, you’ll get much better results if your mindset is one of helping rather than selling.
 This applies whether it relates to your career or your business.